tsarquis88/godot-game-template/README.md

 - Global timer that makes easy the way we create timers.
 - Game settings loader.
 - Various game-independent scenes like credits screen, splash screen, main menu, pause menu, and more.

+## How to use it

+- Clone the repository or generate a new one by [using this template](https://github.com/tsarquis88/godot-game-template/generate).
+- Put your game into the [Playable scene](https://github.com/tsarquis88/godot-game-template/tree/main/Playable).
+While this is a game-specific class, it should maintain the way it communicates with its parent ([Playground](https://github.com/tsarquis88/godot-game-template/tree/main/Template/Playground/)) scene, to handle the game's endings, the pause menu, and other stuff that are taken care of by the template.

 ## Images